grycap/scar/docs/source/image_env_usage.rst

 In this case the scar client will prepare the image and upload it to AWS ECR as required by the Lambda Image Environment.

+To use this functionality you should use `supervisor <https://github.com/grycap/faas-supervisor>`_ version 1.5.0 or newer.

 Use alpine based images
 -----------------------